-Figure 7.2 On-site generation monthly billing vs. hourly billing for non-legacy systems approximately 51% and 54% for Schedule 6 and 8 customers, respectively; opportunity also exists to better align the pricing structure with the underlying cost structure.
+Figure 7.2On-site generation monthly billing vs. hourly billing for non-legacy systems approximately 51% and 54% for Schedule 6 and 8 customers, respectively; the existing pricing48 structure does not align with the underlying cost structure.

 In the second CCOS, the company utilized the meter's actual delivered channel to perform cost allocation under the real-time structure.
 As shown in Figure 7.3, while real-time delivered compensation structure for all customers may reduce the revenue requirement deficiency by